Nonlinear inverse problem by T-matrix completion. I. Theory

-Although the main goal of DCTMC is to solve nonlinear problems, we note that it has conceptual similarity with the image reconstruction methods of references~\cite{schotland_97_1,schotland_01_1,markel_03_1,markel_04_4} that were developed for solving linear ISPs.
+Although the main goal of DCTMC is to solve nonlinear problems, the methods developed above can be useful for solving linearized problems with large data sets as well.
+This development is conceptually similar to the image reconstruction methods of~\cite{schotland_97_1,schotland_01_1,markel_03_1,markel_04_4} that were developed for solving linear ISPs.
 The similarity lies in exploring the algebraic structure of the matrix $K$, which is obtained as a product of two unperturbed Green's functions.
-In the nonlinear case, we use this algebraic structure to obtain an expression of the form $ATB$, where the T-matrix $T$ is viewed as the fundamental unknown.
-This replaces the traditional approach in which one writes $ATB = F[V]$, where $F[V]$ is a nonlinear functional and the strictly diagonal (by definition) matrix $V$ is viewed as the fundamental unknown.
-DCTMC also bears conceptual similarity to the methods of reference~\cite{mudry_12_1} in which the notion of the fundamental unknown is also expanded to include the internal fields or the complete Green's function $G$.
+In~\cite{schotland_97_1,schotland_01_1,markel_03_1,markel_04_4} the special structure of $K$ that follows from the translational invariance of an infinite homogeneous slab was exploited.
+In this work, we do not use or assume translational invariance of the medium and do not work in the infinite slab geometry.
+Instead, we obtain an expression of the form $AVB$, where $V$ is the unknown potential (in the linear regime, $V=T$).
+This replaces the traditional approach in which one writes $AVB = K\upsilon$, where $\upsilon$ is the vector of diagonal elements of $V$.